- A snap fit built in the direction shown above will be much stronger.

 Technologies and materials:

-- When printing with FDM it is recommended to use strain resistant materials such as ABS, Nylon and TPU.
+- Preferable to use strain resistant materials such as ABS, Nylon and TPU.

 - Good strength and elasticity combined with high resolution details makes Material Jetting good for snap-fit applications.
 Durable resin (PP-like) and Digital ABS are the most common materials for snap-fits because of their toughness and flexibility.